-“Quality” is defined by your business goals.
-If your current goal is to maximize revenue, then you should be looking at potential revenue as your main KPI.
-If your goal is to minimize churn, then you should be looking at the likelihood that the prospects would stick around.
+Your business goals define "quality.”
+If your current goal is to maximize revenue, you should look at potential revenue as your main KPI.
+If your goal is to minimize churn, you should look at the likelihood that the prospects would stick around.

 - Substantiality: Are there enough leads to make this segment worthwhile?